 - Currently, we have two art galleries

-- There are three outstanding graduate programs: communication sciences and disorders, applied computer science and pastoral studies
+- There are two outstanding graduate programs: communication sciences and disorders, and applied computer science